Freddie Mac Home Possible program

 Yes.
 You can cancel mortgage insurance on all Freddie Mac and Fannie Mae loans when you reach 20% to 22% equity, depending on your servicer.

-Are Home Possible rates better than those offered with standard Freddie Mac programs?
+Are Home Possible rates better than standard Freddie Mac rates?

 Yes.
 Freddie Mac eliminated risk-based rate hikes for certain borrowers as of December 1, 2022.
-Home Possible buyers with incomes less than 80% of their area’s median, or any first-time buyer who makes less than 100% of their area’s median, will receive better rates than standard buyers.
+Home Possible buyers with incomes less than 80% of their area’s median, or any first-time buyer who makes less than 100% of their area’s median (<120% in high-cost areas), will receive better rates than other buyers.

 Should I use Home Possible or a standard conventional 3% down loan?

-Home Possible comes with additional flexibility versus a standard conventional loan.
-For example, you can use sweat equity toward your down payment, use roommate income to qualify, and receive discounted mortgage insurance.
+Use Home Possible if you need extra flexibility such as using roommate rent to qualify and want discounted rates and mortgage insurance.
 If your income is over 80% of the area’s median, though, you’ll have to use a standard 3% down conventional loan.

 Should I use Home Possible or FHA?

 Lower-credit applicants should consider FHA, since mortgage insurance will probably be less expensive.
-FHA has no income limits and requires only 3.5% down versus Home Possible’s 3%.
-Ask your lender to run both scenarios to see which one suits your situation better.
+FHA has no income limits and requires 3.5% down versus Home Possible’s 3%.
+Ask your lender to run both scenarios to see which one better suits your situation.

 Do I apply with Freddie Mac for Home Possible loan?